RanmAWS-GitCV/gcse-overkill-python/README.md

 ## Notes
 This is **not** meant to be a perfect textbook or a model of professional software engineering.
 It’s a learning project, a memory palace, and maybe a conversation starter.
+I'll also keep working on it.
+By all means this is not complete.

 Kind regards,
 *Me — the computing guy at my school with too much free time.*